+(If form used for consultation of a curriculum, insert name of curriculum where course is requested)

+To:

-To: Date:
+Date:

 From:

-Course Identification (3 letters + 3 digits)):Credit:
+Course Identification (3 letters + 3 digits): Credit:

 Course Title:

 New () or Amended () Course Proposal

-this opportunity to review the enclosed of department's course offerings.
-Failure to unit's support of the proposal. ing information as courtesy and avoiding course duplic course description and outline and to comment upon it o respond within 14 days of the above date will be inte in view of your erpreted as your
+This form serves the purposes of providing information as courtesy and avoiding course duplication.
+Please take this opportunity to review the enclosed course description and outline and to comment upon it in view of your department's course offerings.
+Failure to respond within 14 days of the above date will be interpreted as your unit's support of the proposal

-Have no reservations concerning this cou
+Have no reservations concerning this course:

-Have the following reservations/sugges stions concerning this course:
+Have the following reservations/suggestions concerning this course:

-Person completing this form: Name, Title, Department (please print or r type):
+Person completing this form:

+Name, Title, Department (please print or type):

-Signed: Date:
+Signed: \\\\\ Date: \\\\\